bmaroti9/Overmorrow/README.md

 - ✅ Settings/Info/Donate pages
 - ✅ Tablet mode
 - ✅ more than one weather provider
+- ✅ add network images
+- ✅ material you

 #### hope to add in the near-future: